 The expansive, lavishly packaged three-disc retrospective Voyage was issued in 2007.
 Produced by Nash and archivist Joel Bernstein, the collection married two discs of classic material with a disc of unreleased recordings and set the template for both Nash's 2009 Reflections and Stills' 2013 Carry On.
 In summer 2013, Crosby began to talk about the sessions for his fourth solo album, his first in over 20 years.
 Produced in conjunction with his son Raymond and featuring contributions from Wynton Marsalis and Mark Knopfler, Croz appeared in late January 2014.

 The singer/songwriter next collaborated with Snarky Puppy's Michael League.
 The pair wrote some songs together, and then debated how long it would take to record an album.
 League wanted two weeks; Crosby wanted a month.
-Working at Jackson Browne's Groove Master studios, it was completed in 12 days with League co-writing half the material.
-A first single, entitled "Things We Do for Love," was released digitally in July of 2016; the full-length, Lighthouse, followed in October. ~ Jason Ankeny
+Working at Jackson Browne's Groove Master studios, it was completed in 12 days.
+The first single, "Things We Do for Love," was released in July of 2016; the full-length Lighthouse followed in October. ~ Jason Ankeny

 Track List: Croz